When IVF Treatment is Required?

 Many of the genetic diseases may require IVF treatment.
 Genetic disorders can be single gene defects such as thalassemias, sickle cell anemia, cystic fibrosis, etc. Or they can be chromosomal abnormalities such as Down’s syndrome, Turner’s syndrome, Klinefelter’s syndrome, etc.

-We can do genetic testing for the embryo with the help of preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD).
-After testing we can insert only normal embryo so as to get a healthy pregnancy.
+Orion IVF Clinic can do genetic testing for the embryo with the help of preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD).
+After testing we can insert only normal embryos so as to get a healthy pregnancy.